-There are two male radiated tortoises, A-Rod. and Jeter.
+The Zoo is home to two male radiated tortoises, A-Rod and Jeter.
 Both were hatched in 1994 at the Bronx Zoo and came to the Seneca Park Zoo in 1998.
-They are taken outside at least once a week in the summer and love to eat the grass, especially clovers, and being in the sun.
+They are taken outside at least once a week in the summer and love to eat the grass, especially clovers.

 International Union for Conservation of Nature (IUCN) Red List status: Critically endangered.
 These tortoises are in trouble due to loss of habitat, poaching for food and exploitation in the pet trade.
 The Seneca Park Zoo is part of the Species Survival Plan to aid the recovery of the radiated tortoise.